 - 1. The correspondence group on improving annexes 1 to 3 of the GHS proposes the following plan of work for the biennium 2017-18. - 2.
 The overall goal remains the improvement of annexes 1-3 and further rationalisation of precautionary statements.
-Within this there are three workstreams: - (i) Workstream 1: to develop proposals to rationalise and improve the comprehensibility of hazard and precautionary statements for users, while taking into account usability for labelling practitioners.
-This may include proposals to rationalise and clarify ambiguous or unhelpful instructional precautionary statements, such as statements relating to medical response and disposal. - (ii) Workstream 2: to eliminate inconsistencies in the presentation of precautionary statements in Annex 3, including looking at disparities between the application of precautionary statements for different hazard classes/categories. - (iii) Workstream 3: to consider and address other issues within the Correspondence Group's terms of reference as they arise. - 3.
+Within this there are three workstreams: - (a) Workstream 1: to develop proposals to rationalise and improve the comprehensibility of hazard and precautionary statements for users, while taking into account usability for labelling practitioners.
+This may include proposals to rationalise and clarify ambiguous or unhelpful instructional precautionary statements, such as statements relating to medical response and disposal. - (b) Workstream 2: to eliminate inconsistencies in the presentation of precautionary statements in Annex 3, including looking at disparities between the application of precautionary statements for different hazard classes/categories. - (c) Workstream 3: to consider and address other issues within the Correspondence Group's terms of reference as they arise. - 3.
 The current list of tasks that the correspondence group proposes to tackle in the next biennium is in the Annex to this paper.
+These include task 8 added to the Group's work plan when the Sub-Committee considered flammable gases at it meeting on 7 December 2016, and tasks 9 and 10 which the group agreed to add to its workplan at its meeting on 8 December 2016.
 More tasks will be added in the course of the biennium as appropriate. - 4.
 The Sub-committee is invited to agree the proposed plan of work.